lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### value-sent CDA

 The value-sent action is generally used when the field value is not known by both the Compressor and the Decompressor.
 The value is sent as a residue in the compressed message header.
-Both Compressor and Decompressor MUST know the size of the field, either implicitly (the size is known by both sides) or by explicitly indicating the length in the Compression Residue, as defined in {{chap-CDA}}.
-This function is generally used with the "ignore" MO.
+Both Compressor and Decompressor MUST know the size of the field, either implicitly (the size is known by both sides) or by explicitly indicating the length in the Compression Residue, as defined in {{var-length-field}}.
+This action is generally used with the "ignore" MO.

 ### mapping-sent CDA

-The mapping-sent is used to send a smaller index (the index into the Target Value list of values) instead of the original value.
-This function is used together with the "match-mapping" MO.
+The mapping-sent action is used to send an index (the index into the Target Value list of values) instead of the original value.
+This action is used together with the "match-mapping" MO.

 On the compressor side, the match-mapping Matching Operator searches the TV for a match with the header field value and the mapping-sent CDA appends the corresponding index to the Compression Residue to be sent.
 On the decompressor side, the CDA uses the received index to restore the field value by looking up the list in the TV.